eminorhan/video-models/README.md

 # A menagerie of video models trained on various video datasets

 This is a stand-alone repository to facilitate the use of all video models I have trained so far.
 The models are all hosted on [this Huggingface repository](https://huggingface.co/eminorhan/video-models).
-For a detailed description of the models available in this repository and their capabilities, please see the following preprint:
+For a detailed description of the models available in this repository and their capabilities, please see the following paper:

-Orhan AE, Wang W, Wang AN, Ren M, Lake BM (2024) [Self-supervised learning of video representations from a child's perspective.](https://arxiv.org/abs/2402.00300) arXiv:2402.00300.
+Orhan AE, Wang W, Wang AN, Ren M, Lake BM (2024) [Self-supervised learning of video representations from a child's perspective.](https://arxiv.org/abs/2402.00300) *CogSci 2024* (oral).

 ## What you need:
 * A reasonably recent version of PyTorch and torchvision.
 The code was tested with `pytorch==1.11.0` and `torchvision==0.12.0`.
 Later versions would likely work fine as well.